gipplab/preprint_generator/frontend/README.md

 ## Prerequisites

-To use the Enhanced Preprint Generator Frontend, you need to have Node.js and npm installed on your machine.
+To use the Enhanced Preprint Generator, you must have Node version 16.13.0 or higher installed on your machine.

 ## Getting Started
 To get started, clone this repository and navigate to the ``frontend`` directory.
 Then, run the following command to install the dependencies: